kanhaiyasingh12/Azurefunction/QA ENV/26_Aug_QA_Meeting_Notes.md

 ## Opening

 > Hi  I have a update on the Azure Functions QA Discovery.
 Following our DEV mapping, I added the QA report to ADO Wiki.
-This moves our Azure Functions QA posture from 'unknown' to 'partial mapped' in the capability matrix, revealing a few key configuration differences from DEV.
+This moves our Azure Functions QA posture from 'unknown' to 'mapped' in the capability matrix, revealing a few key configuration differences from DEV.
 I successfully mapped 10 Function Apps (2 of which are currently idle), 28 functions, and 4 Logic Apps.
 ---